-Moreover, the Group cannot guarantee that the measures implemented will be sufficient to ensure the capacity of the Company and Group to fulfil their commitments.
+Moreover, the Group cannot guarantee that the measures implemented will be sufficient to ensure its capacity to fulfil its commitments.

-5.1.9 Infrastructure and data management
+Infrastructure and data management

 The Group operates in a market notable for very rapid technological changes, thereby constantly exposing it to risks relating to infrastructure and data management.
 The control of these risks requires thorough knowledge of technical and functional environments.
 This control cannot be perfect, due in particular to the speed of technical changes and the number of players required for the efficient handling of infrastructure and data management processes.